Tabriz University of Medical Sciences

-Tabriz University of Medical Sciences (TUOMS) (Persian: دانشگاه علوم پزشکی تبریز, Danushgah-e 'lum-e Pezeshki-ye Tebriz) is public medical sciences university located in Tabriz, East Azarbaijan Province, Iran.
-It is ranked as one of Iran's top medical school, with more than 5000 students.
+Tabriz University of Medical Sciences (TUOMS) (Persian: دانشگاه علوم پزشکی تبریز, Daneshgah-e o'lum-e Pezeshki-ye Tebriz) is public medical university located in Tabriz, East Azarbaijan Province, Iran.
+It is ranked as one of Iran's top medical schools, with more than 5000 students.

 The University consists of eleven faculties: Medicine, Pharmacy, Dentistry, Paramedical Sciences, Health, Nutrition and Food Sciences, Rehabilitation, Nursing & Midwifery, Health management and medical informatics, Advanced Medical Sciences and Traditional Medicine.
 The school offers professional degrees in Medicine (M.D.), Dentistry (D.D.S.), Pharmacy (Pharm.D.); Bachelor's, Master's, and Doctor of Philosophy(Ph.D.) in various other medically related subjects.
 The school also offers technical courses in pursuit of Associate's degrees and certification in medically related fields.

 In addition, TUMS operates over 10 teaching hospitals and is a major medical care provider in East Azarbaijan Province and the surrounding provinces.

 History

 The university was first established by the autonomous Azerbaijan People's Government under Jafar Pishevari on June 12, 1946, as the University of Azerbaijan (Azerbaycan Universitesi) with faculties in Medicine, Agriculture and Pedagogy.
 However, the university closed in November with the collapse of the autonomous government.

 It was re-opened on October 30, 1947, which is now officially set as its inauguration date.
 The university was called the University of Azarabadegan prior to the Islamic Revolution of 1979 and renamed the University of Tabriz afterwards.
 In 1985, the Iranian Ministry of Health, Treatment and Medical Education took over the departments and faculties in the medical sciences and the Tabriz University of Medical Sciences became an independent institution.